crossasyst-Logo-Color

 • Increased Employee Engagement: Agile empowers team members by fostering a sense of ownership and engagement, contributing to a more motivated and productive workforce.

-However, Agile comes with its set of challenges.
+However, Agile comes with its own set of challenges.

 • Uncertainty for Fixed-Price Contracts: Fixed budgets may pose challenges in Agile projects due to the iterative and evolving nature of the development process.